Love exploring on foot? Tune in to nature on these great walking tracks and trails across Lower Hutt and Upper Hutt

 Make a weekend of it and stay in one of the DOC huts.
 Wild Kiwi roam free in the Forest Park so you might hear them talking to each other and foraging nearby.

 So blessed to be able to find places like this in our very own backyard.
-Tucked away in the lush greens, you will find Wellington's highest waterfall!
+Tucked away in the lush greens, you'll find Wellington's highest waterfall!

 Days Bay Lookout